tabbry/vulkan-guide/README.md

 https://vkguide.dev/docs/new_chapter_5/gltf_textures/

 - stb_image is used for loading images as textures
-- KTX/DDS is not supported
+- KTX/DDS is not supported, but would be better for gpu usage.

 # Open Questions